Lezalith/RenPy-Discord-Presence/game/RenPy_Discord_Presence/discord_developer_portalmd.md

 ![6](https://user-images.githubusercontent.com/56970124/192093946-ed45c714-b3a4-4a81-8c21-24d6068c9bb7.png)

 # Visualizer
-One more cool feature that I wanted to mention in this doc is the **Visualizer** sub-tab in the left-side menu.
+One more cool feature that I want to mention in this doc is the **Visualizer** sub-tab in the left-side menu.
 Here, you can see what the user's presence looks like when playing your game.
-If you're just starting out with **RenPy Discord Presence**, this can help you, well, visualize, how the presence will look with your code!
+If you're just starting out with **RenPy Discord Presence**, this can help you, well, visualize how the presence will look with your code!

 ![7](https://user-images.githubusercontent.com/56970124/192094127-2fabea63-b3b5-472d-9479-b6cf57f75e38.png)